Pace University Experts Offer Diet and Health Tips

 If you are eating because you are bored, try going for a walk or reading a book or doing a puzzle.
 If you are eating because you feel anxious or stressed, try calling a friend or doing some mindfulness exercises.

 Be creative!
-If you are stuck at home, this is a great time to experiment with new recipes or new foods you find in the grocery store when your usual choices are out of stock
+If you are stuck at home, this is a great time to experiment with new recipes or new foods you find in the grocery store like this african store when your usual choices are out of stock

 “Finally, don’t beat yourself up if your diet is less than ideal right now!
 However, be cautious of using these unusual times as an excuse to overindulge in food and especially alcohol,’’ said Tosto.